 The school is built on two levels, but there is access to all facilities with the exception of the Computer suite.
 The school can offer wheelchair access and disabled parking via the front entrance through the main hall and at the rear entrance of the building to accommodate children with physical difficulties, and a disabled toilet.
-The Outdoor Learning Centre is equipped with slopes and ramps to facilitate disabled access.
+The Outdoor Learning Centre/Forest School is equipped with slopes and ramps to facilitate disabled access.
 However as the building is on two levels reorganisation would be necessary to accommodate a child with these needs at Key Stage 2.

-In accordance with the Equality Act 2010 the school has an 'Accessibility Plan' which shows how the school plans to improve access progressively over time and a policy for 'Supporting Pupils at School with Medical Conditions' including the administration of medication.
-Where equipment and facilities that are additional to or different from those already provided, the SENCo would contact the relevant health agencies eg Occupational therapist to ensure the appropriate equipment to support the pupils learning in school is available.
+In accordance with the Equality Act 2010, the Trust has an 'Accessibility Plan' which shows how the school plans to improve access progressively over time and a policy for 'Supporting Pupils at School with Medical Conditions' including the administration of medication.
+Where equipment and facilities that are additional to or different from those already provided, the SENDCo would contact the relevant health agencies e.g. Occupational Therapist to ensure the appropriate equipment to support the pupils learning in school is available.